 Eligibility Conditions

-Conditions Precedent.
-Each clause of the terms “Eligible Whitehat” and “Eligible Funds Rescue” shall be conditions precedent to any person’s entitlement to receive a Reward.
-Such conditions precedent are in furtherance and not in limitation of the other terms and conditions of this Agreement.
-In the event that a Whitehat receives or retains a Bounty (or any portion thereof) at a time when any of the aforementioned conditions precedent were not satisfied, the Bounty shall be deemed forfeit and the Whitehat shall, upon demand by the Protocol Community or any Protocol Community Member, immediately transfer the full amount of any Retained Bounty directly to the Asset Recovery Address.
+Essential Terms for Elligibility.
+Each clause of the defined terms “Eligible Whitehat” and “Eligible Funds Rescue” are essential terms to any person’s entitlement to receive a Reward.
+In the event that a Whitehat receives or retains a Bounty (or any portion thereof) at a time when any of the aforementioned conditions were not satisfied in a material fashion (a “Precondition Breach”), the Whitehat shall, upon demand by the Protocol Community or any Protocol Community Member identifying the Precondition Breaches, remedy to the reasonable satisfaction of the notifying party such Precondition Breaches within 7 days of such notification, failing which the Bounty shall be deemed forfeit and the Whitehat shall transfer the full amount of any Retained Bounty directly to the Asset Recovery Address as soon as practicable.

 Relationship of Protocol Community to Whitehat.
 Under no circumstances do the Protocol Community or any Protocol Community Member seek through this Agreement to facilitate, encourage, or condone any conduct by Whitehat that violates any Legal Requirement under any applicable jurisdiction or any fraudulent, misleading, manipulative, reckless, or negligent conduct by Whitehat towards any Party or non-party to this Agreement.
-The Protocol Community disclaims any liability or direct or consequential damages caused by Whitehat by participating in the Program, and make no representations or warranties to Whitehat that participation in the Program under the terms of this Agreement will protect Whitehat from liability except as otherwise specified in Section 3.3 below.
+The Protocol Community disclaims any liability or direct or consequential damages caused by Whitehat by participating in the Program, and make no representations or warranties to Whitehat that participation in the Program under the terms of this Agreement will protect Whitehat from liability except as otherwise specified in Section 4.3 below.